 In the same way that I think that we should take qualia seriously, and believe that the fact of qualia has metaphysical implications, I believe that the unity of a percept is deeply strange to our usual way of thinking about how the universe is put together.
 Once again, quantum mechanics probably comes into play, since it allows for what William Seager calls large simples: things with potentially complicated behavior that are inherent wholes, and not merely aggregates of smaller things.
 I'm talking about things like entangled states, mixtures, and Bose-Einstein condensates here.

 Each of our unitary, qualitative thoughts and percepts must be manifested physically as something objectively unitary itself, and that thing has causal latitude.
 Specifically, large simples' behavior does not supervene on that of their parts, since they don't have any.
 They may not get to violate existing physical laws, but they may have more elbow room to act than something that was a mere aggregate of smaller things.
+This solves panpsychism's oft-cited combination problem or aggregation problem by fiat, as it were.
 Each large simple is ontologically unique, which leaves us with a pretty extravagant picture of the universe, but c'est la vie.
 We prefer parsimony in our laws of nature, but nature does not owe us anything in this regard.
 The promise of this kind of large-scale unity is, perhaps, more important to me than the more often cited indeterminacy of quantum mechanics.

 Like qualia and the unity of our percepts, our direct perception of time also tells us something important.
 This sense of temporal duration is perhaps more compelling when considering auditory percepts than visual ones.
 Consider the experience of even a short piece of music, for example.
 Frankly, I'm not sure how this plays into the larger picture, but there is some funky way in which consciousness is smeared out over time to various extents for various subjects, like William James' saddleback "specious present".